Gouravsharm1/vichill/README.txt

  - Rather then directly starting a meeting on click, now a room will be created from where you can invite people into your room.
  - You can join Video meeting from there whenever you want.
 On joining video meeting other participants will be notified about it.
 Interface of the page will be changed for you.
  - When you leave the video meeting, Page interface will be again changed and you will still be in that room.
 You can continue the chat in room.
 When You leave the room, You will be sent to home page.
+ - As there were some days left, i added screen share feature.